Kristen Huebner

 Teachings

 I’m passionate about teaching the historical and modern flutes and exploring genres both close to my heart and stretching outside my comfort zone.
-If you’re an absolute beginner or have the itch to take the instrument back up again after a few years, there’s always a good time to begin!
-My lessons are catered to your musical interests, level and availability.

 Check out my traverso and modern flute teaching pages at Vivaldi Music Lessons.